cchitsiang/awesome-stars/topics.md

 - [uber-archive/cherami-client-go](https://github.com/uber-archive/cherami-client-go) - Go Client Implementation of Cherami - A distributed, scalable, durable, and highly available message queue system.
 This project is deprecated and not maintained.
 - [uber-archive/cherami-server](https://github.com/uber-archive/cherami-server) - Distributed, scalable, durable, and highly available message queue system.
 This project is deprecated and not maintained.
 - [dtnewman/zappa_boilerplate](https://github.com/dtnewman/zappa_boilerplate) - A template for serverless web apps using Flask + Zappa
-- [facebook/yoga](https://github.com/facebook/yoga) - Yoga is a cross-platform layout engine which implements Flexbox.
-Follow https://twitter.com/yogalayout for updates.
+- [facebook/yoga](https://github.com/facebook/yoga) - Yoga is an embeddable layout engine targeting web standards.
 - [aaaristo/dyngodb](https://github.com/aaaristo/dyngodb) - An experiment to get a MongoDB like interface in front of DynamoDB
 - [abynim/UserFlows](https://github.com/abynim/UserFlows) - A plugin for generating user walkthroughs from Artboards in Sketch.
 - [kayomarz/dynamodb-data-types](https://github.com/kayomarz/dynamodb-data-types) - A convenience utility for Amazon DynamoDB Data Types.